 Our message to you is simple: Keep calm and carry on...

-The day of Brexit, 29th March 2019 is now close.
-Much is continuing to be written about how Brexit will impact the economic well-being of the UK, however with the prospect of no-deal seemingly getting more likely, we are focusing on the logistics of moving furniture from our many factories in Europe to our customers mainly in the UK, as well as sending fabrics to our factories.
+The revised day of Brexit, 12th April, is close.
+It is unclear whether we will leave the EU on this date, however with the prospect of no-deal still a real possibility, we are focusing on the logistics of moving furniture from our many factories in Europe to our customers mainly in the UK, as well as sending fabrics to our factories.

-On the other hand, if we reach 29th March 2019 without a meaningful agreement and we ‘crash’ out of the EU, it appears that the trading relationship between the UK and EU will revert to World Trade Organisation rules, which would mean that a (small) import tariff would be due on furniture entering the country.
+On the other hand, if we reach 12th April 2019 without an agreement and we ‘crash’ out of the EU, it appears that the trading relationship between the UK and EU will revert to World Trade Organisation rules, which would mean that a (small) import tariff may be due on furniture entering the country, as well as small transaction costs associated with goods crossing the border.

 In the meantime we believe that it remains…business as usual.